HEXXXxxxuan/ecoACT-android-application/items/meeting-3.md

 Documented Plan to finish the remaining tasks:

-We have started writing the code for all custom features, and have implemented some of them.
+We have started writing the code for all custom features, and have implemented some of them. <br>
-Implemented: Data GPS, Search Filter, Data Graphical, Data Profile Work in progress: Search Designate, Interact Noti
+Implemented: Data GPS, Search Filter, Data Graphical, Data Profile <br>
+Work in progress: Search Designate, Interact Noti <br><br>

-Ryan will finalize the code for Interact Noti by this Friday (Oct 11).
+Ryan will finalize the code for Interact Noti by this Friday (Oct 11). <br>
-Zechaun has finished the Serach Designate, and will merge it after resolving conflicts by this Friday (Oct 11).
+Zechaun has finished the Serach Designate, and will merge it after resolving conflicts by this Friday (Oct 11). <br>
-Gea will review and refactor the code throughtout the weekend (Oct 12-13).
+Gea will review and refactor the code throughtout the weekend (Oct 12-13). <br>
-The team will work on refining the report this week (Oct 10-16).
+The team will work on refining the report this week (Oct 10-16). <br>

 ## Action Items
 | Task                                   | Assigned To |  Due Date  |